 - Germany has a strong focus on Africa.
 At the end of 2016, BMZ presented a ‘Marshall Plan with Africa’ and during Germany’s G20 presidency in 2017, the Federal Ministry of Finance launched the ‘Compacts with Africa’ initiative, aimed at stimulating private investments in Africa and supporting African countries that implement good governance reforms.

 - The ‘Marshall Plan with Africa’ and the ‘Compacts with Africa’ initiatives lead to increased ODA to African countries that show openness to implementing good governance reforms.
 The focus on Africa is confirmed in the current government’s coalition agreement for the 2017 to 2021 legislative term.

 - Displacement and migration are likely to remain key focus areas of Germany’s development cooperation, with a geographic focus on the Middle East (in particular Syria and its neighboring countries), North Africa, and sub-Saharan Africa.
 Agriculture and nutrition security (in the context of poverty eradication), as well as climate change, are likely to remain further key priorities.

 - In 2019, the German Federal Foreign Office will launch the federal government’s updated guidelines on Africa policy, and the Federal Ministry of Health will publish Germany’s new cross-ministerial global health strategy.
 Both strategies will have an influence on Germany’s development policy

 the big six

 - How much ODA does Germany provide?

-Germany is one of the few European countries that does not offset its refugee-related costs with cutbacks in funding for global development.
+Germany is one of the few European countries that does not offset costs for hosting refugees with cutbacks in funding for global development.